energyapps/social-scraper/README.md

 	- master.py
 		- This is the script that collects follower data from instagram, twitter, youtube and facebook.
 		- Note, facebook has been turned off in order to prevent it from breaking.
 Please refer to the "known problems" section below for more information.
-		- NOTE: While this doesn't appear to work locally for me at the moment, I have confirmed that it works on the EC2 instance without any changes.
+		- NOTE: If trying to reproduce this script locally, you may see errors based on the twitter portion not working.
+This issue is captured in this ticket: https://github.com/energyapps/social-scraper/issues/2
 	- social_handles.csv
 		- This csv is a list of the social media handles that you will scrape for follower data.
 * hourly_follower_count/